rsyncOSX/RsyncUIdocs/content/post/Development.md

 ### Combine

 Combine is used in RsyncUI.
 It enables a very good control of asynchronous operations and flow of data.
-As an example of use is validating user data.
-The Views (SwiftUI) are connected to an `ObservableObject` utilizing Combine and the connection between the `ObservableObject` and the view is by `Binding`.
+As an example of use is validating of user data.
+The Views (SwiftUI) are connected to an (private) `ObservableObject`.
+The flow of data between the `ObservableObject` and the view is by `Binding` and the Combine framework.

 Below is how SSH values are validated.
 The ObservableObject is a StateObject in the view and by Bindings data is communicated between the view and StateObject.

 The [code snippet](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Global/ObservableReferenceSSH.swift) for the StateObject: